Harold Halibut on Steam - User reviews, Price & Information

 Harold Halibut is a story rich, cinematic and walking simulator game developed and published by Slow Bros..

-Released on April 16th 2024 is available only on Windows in 11 languages: English, French, German, Spanish - Spain, Portuguese - Brazil, Simplified Chinese, Japanese, Korean, Russian, Turkish and Italian.
+Released on April 16th 2024 is available on Windows and MacOS in 11 languages: English, French, German, Spanish - Spain, Portuguese - Brazil, Simplified Chinese, Japanese, Korean, Russian, Turkish and Italian.

 The Steam community has classified Harold Halibut into these genres: